Random-field Solutions to Linear Hyperbolic Stochastic Partial Differential Equations with Variable Coefficients: Stochastic integration with respect to martingale measures and spatially non-homogeneous SPDE

 for all $m\in\N$, where $t_m^j = jT2^{-m}$.
 Then $\Lambda_{n,m}(t,s,x,\ast)\in\caS(\Rd)$ and

 This is the (only) place, where we have used that $\sigma(s)\in L^\infty(\Rd)$ for almost all $s\in[0,T]$.
-Now Leibniz' formula \cite[Exercise 26.4]{treves} implies that for each $s\in[0,t)$, the term in the brackets in the last line of the previous inequality is finite.
-Moreover, since $ \Lambda_{n,m}(t,\cdot,x,\ast)$ was a step function in $s$, it is also uniformly bounded and \eqref{eq:normcontinuity} together with the assumption on $\sigma$ implies the finiteness of this term.
+Now Leibniz' formula \cite[Exercise 26.4]{treves} implies that for each $s\in[0,t)$, the term in the parentheses in the last line of the previous inequality is finite.
+Moreover, since $ \Lambda_{n,m}(t,\cdot,x,\ast)$ was a step function in $s$, it is also uniformly bounded and the fact that $\sigma(s)\in C_b(\Rd)$ for every $s\in[0,T]$ together with the assumption on $\sigma$ implies the finiteness of this term.
 Therefore $\Lambda_{n,m}\sigma\in\caP_+$, which implies that there exists a sequence of step functions approximating this object.

 The last step in this proof is to show that $\Lambda_{n,m}(t,\cdot,x,\ast)\sigma(\cdot,\ast)$ converges to $\Lambda_n(t,\cdot,x,\ast)\sigma(\cdot,\ast)$ in $\caP_0$ for all $(t,x)\in[0,T]\times\Rd$.
 We compute using \eqref{eq:normbound}